This Is Why Your Passive-Aggressive Office Note Didn’t Work

 There was a time when the coffee pot in my office was a battleground.
 Every few days, someone would drink the last drop by mid-morning, then leave it sitting on its little hotplate for the rest of the day, without refilling it.
 Sometimes, worse still, there’d be a few sad tablespoons left over–never enough for a full cup of coffee–that would slowly simmering into a thick, bitter syrup as the day wore on.

-This would infuriate my company’s vice president of finance, who sat near the office’s coffee pot.
+This would infuriate one of my company’s VPs, who sat near the office’s coffee pot.
 He loved coffee.
 He resented the people who didn’t refill it after drinking their share.

 So first, there were friendly emails: “Please remember, all–when you empty the coffee pot or it drops to the very bottom after your pour, refill it for the rest of us,” he wrote.
 That didn’t work.
 A few days later, the pot sat empty by 10:30 a.m., and he sat fuming.

 Next came the sticky notes: “Seriously, this isn’t your parents’ house.
 Fill the pot if you are the last one.”
 That didn’t work either.
 Soon, the nagging on our team chat platform began.
-When the pot was found empty, our finance VP would notify everyone.
+When the pot was found empty, the VP would notify everyone.
 This started to make some of those people more determined not to refill: If you want coffee, just make coffee!
 Leave me alone.

 Personally, I didn’t drink the office coffee, so I was able to watch this play out with a sort of amused detachment for a while–until some people started to get genuinely angry.
 “I refill the coffee pot every time!”
 I’d hear somebody gripe.
-So finally I intervened–the same day the aggrieved, coffee-starved finance VP snapped a photo of an employee emptying the coffee pot without refilling it, and posted it for all to see.
-If passive-aggressive Post-Its and angry emails hadn’t worked, public shaming certainly wasn’t a productive response, either.
+So finally I intervened–the same day the aggrieved, coffee-starved VP snapped a photo of an employee emptying the coffee pot without refilling it, and posted it for all to see.
+If friendly emails and nagging Post-Its hadn’t worked, public shaming probably wouldn’t either.

 So I set out to learn what might be.